eaedk/dataset-GLEN/Readme.md

-# Dataset Repository for PowerBI Dashboards
+# 📊 Dataset Repository for PowerBI Dashboards

-Welcome to the Dataset Repository, your source for storing datasets to seamlessly reload them into PowerBI and craft stunning dashboards!
+Welcome to the **Dataset Repository**, your source for storing datasets to seamlessly reload them into PowerBI and craft stunning dashboards! 🚀

-## Description
+## Description 📋

 This repository serves as a centralized hub for all your datasets, enabling effortless integration with PowerBI for the creation of captivating and insightful dashboards.

-## Getting Started
+## Getting Started 🚀

 Follow these simple steps to get started with using the datasets in PowerBI:

+1. Open the dataset CSV file in this repository.
+   - Click the :page_facing_up: `Raw` icon.
-1. Open the dataset CSV file in this repository, Click the `Raw icon`, Copy the link of the page containing raw dataset to your local machine.
+   - Copy the link of the page containing the raw dataset to your local machine.
 2. Load the desired dataset into PowerBI.
 3. Design and build your customized dashboard.

-## Features
+## Features ✨

 - Centralized dataset storage.
 - Quick and easy integration with PowerBI.
 - Empowers the creation of impactful dashboards.

-## Usage
+## Usage 📊

 Explore the datasets and harness the power of PowerBI to generate engaging visualizations.
 Here's an example of loading a dataset in PowerBI:
 1. Open PowerBI.
-1. Click ` Get Data `.
+2. Click :arrow_down: `Get Data`.
-1. Search and Select **Web**.
+3. Search and Select **Web**.
-1. Paste the link of your raw CSV hosted in the repository, e.g: ` https://raw.githubusercontent.com/eaedk/dataset-GLEN/main/Train.csv `  .
+4. Paste the link of your raw CSV hosted in the repository, e.g: `https://raw.githubusercontent.com/eaedk/dataset-GLEN/main/Train.csv`.

-# BI Requirements
+## 📈 BI Requirements

-1. Total number of People who took the survey.
+1. Total number of people who took the survey.
-1. Total number of cell phone access.
+2. Total number of people with cell phone access.
-1. Total number with no cell phone access.
+3. Total number of people without cell phone access.
-1. What is the level of Education by job type?
+4. Education level breakdown by job type.
-1. Bank account by a relationship with head.
+5. Bank account ownership based on the relationship with the head.
-1. Percentage of bank accounts by location and education type.
+6. Percentage of bank accounts by location and education type.
-1. What is the Household size by job type?
+7. Household size analysis by job type.
-    - Ability to filter by country
+    - Ability to filter by country 🌍
-    - Ability to filter by year
+    - Ability to filter by year 📅

 <!-- ```PowerQuery
 let